carbon-language/carbon-lang/clang/docs/AddressSanitizer.rst

 run-time performance, which leads to increased binary size.
-Using the (clang flag ``-fsanitize-address-outline-instrumentation` default: ``false``) flag forces all code instumentation to be outlined, which reduces the size of the binary, but also reduces the run-time performace.
+Using the (clang flag ``-fsanitize-address-outline-instrumentation` default: ``false``) flag forces all code instumentation to be outlined, which reduces the size of the generated code, but also reduces the run-time performace.

 Limitations
 ===========